matwilso/matwilso.github.io/_posts/robot-future.md

 <input type="checkbox" id="sn-1" class="margin-toggle"/>
 <span class="sidenote">
 In the interim, I concede that domain-specific structures are useful for constraining what you have to learn.
-It's hard to say exactly when learned simulators become more effective for general use, but for training something like a household robot in the future, minimal structure is going to be best.
+It's hard to say exactly when fully learned simulators become more effective for general use, but for training something like a household robot in the future, minimal structure is going to be best.
 </span>.